fieldtrip/website/development/external_dependencies.md

 # Introduction

-Some FieldTrip functions use spm2, spm5 and eeglab for the actual computations.
+Some FieldTrip functions use SPM2, SPM5 and EEGLAB for the actual computations.
 From these external toolboxes only limited functionality is used.
 Therefore it makes sense to copy those functions into a stripped-down version that can then be included in the release version of fieldtrip.
 E.g.

 *  fieldtrip/external/spm2 -> containing smoothing and segmentation
 *  fieldtrip/external/spm5 -> containing reading of niftii
 *  fieldtrip/external/eeglab -> containing runica

-Better would be to get rid of spm2 altogether and migrate spm5 towards spm8, but that requires real coding.
+Better would be to get rid of SPM2 altogether and migrate SPM5 towards SPM8, but that requires real coding.

 ## Steps to take